-I am a professional plumber and heating engineer – I get called out to jobs like this regularly.
+I am a professional plumber and heating engineer – I get called out to boiler repairs and jobs like this regularly.

-Some of the photos in this post are from a call out job that I did for a lady who was not getting any hot water.
+Some photos in this post are from a call out job I did for a lady who was not getting any hot water.

-The next step was to isolate the electric supply at the main consumer unit where all of the fuses are.
+The next step was to isolate the electric supply at the main consumer unit where all the fuses were.

-It’s best to just isolate the electric circuit, or fuse, that the immersion heater thermostat is connected to.
-It’s best not to turn off all of the electric because you don’t really want to turn the freezer off if you don’t need to.
+It’s best to just isolate the electric circuit or fuse that the immersion heater thermostat is connected to.
+It’s best not to turn off all the electric because you don’t really want to turn the freezer off if you don’t need to.

 It may have its own electric circuit with just the immersion heater thermostat connected.
-Or it may be connected to the ring main circuit which has all of the plug sockets connected.
+Or, you may connect it to the ring main circuit, which has all the plug sockets connected.
 Sometimes, it may even be connected to the light circuit.

-If it’s not labelled, you will have to keep turning one fuse off at a time.
+If it’s not labelled, keep turning one fuse off at a time.
 You need to keep trying until you find which circuit has the immersion heater thermostat connected.

 If you can not find one, then you will need to turn off the main stopcock that will turn off all the water to the property.
-Then open all of the hot taps to start draining down the water from the tank and cylinder.
+Then, open all the hot taps to drain down the water from the header tank.

 Some people like to leave the water in the cylinder to keep it more solid and easier to turn the spanner, just to get crack it open and start the process off.
-But, you do risk getting a leak doing this.
-You might rip the sealing washer which can prevent you from tightening it back up if it does leak.
-Or, worse still, tear the cylinder and ruin your day.
+But you risk getting a leak doing this.
+You might rip the sealing washer, which can prevent you from tightening it back up if it leaks.
+Or worse still, tear the cylinder and ruin your day.

 You will need to heat the brass heating element using a blowtorch.
-This is because the heating element tends to seize on the cylinder and you can quite easily damage the cylinder if you don’t use a blowtorch to heat it up first.
+This is because the heating element seizes on the cylinder and you can easily damage the cylinder if you don’t use a blowtorch to heat it up first.
 Just keep the flame on the brass inside the heating element for a few minutes.
-Keep moving it around so it heats all of the brass up evenly.
+Keep moving it around so it heats all the brass up evenly.

 Then, you put your box spanner over the heating element and use the bar that comes with it to turn it anti-clockwise.
 You might need to use a hammer to give it a couple of taps to get going.
 You should then be able to turn the rest with your hands.

 Always use caution when removing the immersion heater thermostat heating element.
-You can quite easily damage the copper cylinder and you might end up having to replace the full cylinder.
+You can easily damage the copper cylinder, and you might end up having to replace the full cylinder.

 That’s the hard part done, now for the easy part.

-With the old heating element removed from the hot water cylinder, you should try to clean up any dirt and debris from inside and around the opening.
+With the old heating element removed from the hot water cylinder, try to clean up any dirt and debris from inside and around the opening.

 Once this is done, time to fit the new immersion heater element and thermostat.
 You should get a sealing washer with it, I would also recommend using jointing compound on the thread to further stop any leaks.

-Next, you need to screw in the new element. tighten it up as much as you can, then use your spanner to fully tighten it.
+Next, you need to screw in the new element.
+Tighten it up as much as you can with your hands, then use your spanner to tighten it.

 Then you can insert the thermostat and wire it up using the instructions supplied with the thermostat.